Abe Fortas: Ethics scandal and resignation

 Fortas's seat on the Supreme Court was vacant until June 1970, when Harry Blackmun was sworn into office.
 This was Nixon's third attempt to fill the vacancy.
 His earlier failed nominations were of Clement Haynsworth in September 1969 and G. Harrold Carswell in February 1970.

+Seven years later in 1977, Wolfson's lawyer Bernard Fensterwald disclosed to Washington Post reporter Bob Woodward that Wolfson had surreptitiously recorded a 1970 phone call with Fortas, also giving the Post the transcript of this phone call.
+The Washington Post subsequently published several excerpts, including language suggesting that Fortas might have indeed spoken with President Johnson about a pardon for Wolfson, but there was no direct evidence that it was a quid pro quo rather than a voluntary intervention for a friend.
+Wolfson was convicted of violating federal securities laws later that year and spent time in prison.

 Later years

-Rebuffed in the wake of his fall by the powerful Washington law firm he had founded, Fortas founded another firm, Fortas and Koven, and maintained a successful law practice until his death in 1982.
-However, his wife, Carolyn Agger, stayed at Fortas's original firm, in part due to the fact that Fortas had resigned in order to protect her job there.
-In the year following his resignation, he turned down an offer to publish his memoirs.
+Rebuffed in the wake of his fall by Arnold & Porter, the powerful Washington law firm he had founded, Fortas founded another firm, Fortas & Koven, and maintained a successful law practice until his death in 1982.
+However, his wife, Carolyn Agger, stayed with Arnold & Porter—Fortas had resigned in order to protect her job there.
+He turned down an offer to publish his memoirs.

 At Fortas & Koven, Fortas also kept two notable non-paying clients: preeminent cellist/composer Pablo Casals and Lyndon Johnson.
 Johnson and Fortas remained great friends, with the latter often visiting the former president at his ranch near Stonewall, Texas, until his death in 1973.
 Fortas was asked to donate his papers to Johnson's presidential library by Lady Bird Johnson, but he replied that his correspondence with Johnson had always been kept in strictest confidence.
-According to his law partner Howard Koven, Fortas once consulted with Martin Scorsese on the legality of language Scorsese wanted to use in a movie.

 A portrait of him was placed in Yale Law School while he was still alive, underwritten by an anonymous donor.
 Fortas served as a longtime member of the board of directors of Carnegie Hall, including while he was on the Supreme Court.
-He also served on the board of the Kennedy Center since its opening in 1964.
+He also served on the board of the John F. Kennedy Center for the Performing Arts since the inauguration of the project in 1964.

 In the course of his return to private practice, Fortas sometimes appeared before his former colleagues at the Supreme Court.
 On the first occasion he did so, his successor, Harry Blackmun, recalled that his eyes met Fortas's: "[Fortas] kind of nodded ...
 I wondered what was going through his mind".
 When Blackmun later questioned Fortas if he remembered the encounter, Fortas said he would "never forget it".
 Blackmun thought Fortas's attitude toward the new justice was remarkable, not showing "an ounce of antagonism or resentment."

 Fortas died from a ruptured aorta on April 5, 1982.
 His memorial service was held at the Kennedy Center with Isaac Stern and Lady Bird Johnson in attendance.